-The US Department of State currently recommends US citizens Reconsider Travel to Panama due to COVID-19 quarantine requirements.
-Exercise increased caution in Panama due to crime.
+The US Department of State currently recommends US citizens exercise increased caution in Panama due to crime.
 Some areas have increased risk.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 3 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required.

 317-5000; US Embassy in Panama City, Building 783, Demetrio Basilio Lakas Avenue, Clayton, Panama; Panama-ACS@state.gov; https://pa.usembassy.gov/

 Lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) travelers can face unique challenges when traveling abroad.
 Laws and attitudes in some countries may affect safety and ease of travel.
 Legal protections vary from country to country.
 Many countries do not legally recognize same-sex marriage.
 Approximately seventy countries consider consensual same-sex sexual relations a crime, sometimes carrying severe punishment.